edcedcedcedc/computer-science-curriculum-ossu/README.md

 - Calculus 1b applications of integrals, with volumes.
 - Math for cs structures unit 2 out of 4 units, gcd.
 - Linear Algebra, determinant week and all about it.

+### 24/01/2025
+- I took another elective to fulfill a part of the english composition and writing, it's free, why not.
+- Linear Algebra almost done with unit 2 out of 3, eigenvalues, eigenvectors, a little useless for me, too mathy, but have to carry it.
+- Calculus 1b, finising applications of integrals.
+- Data Structures, slinked lists lab3 done.
+- Math for CS, GCD.
+- Physics still week1 out of week12, plan to tackle homework this weekend.

 ## Resources
 - [Khan Academy](https://www.khanacademy.org)